 For some back-to-nature action along with the peace and tranquillity of the countryside, The Forge is a great choice and offers a unique glamping experience surrounded by the stunning North Wales countryside.

-The Forge gives people the opportunity to escape from the pressures of everyday life and immerse themselves in the great outdoors whilst still providing all of the modern comforts to make your stay as comfortable, stress-free, and relaxing as possible.
+The Forge allows people to escape from the pressures of everyday life and immerse themselves in the great outdoors whilst still providing all of the modern comforts to make your stay as comfortable, stress-free, and relaxing as possible.
 The beauty of what’s on offer is that guests can do as much or as little as they want.
 It’s entirely up to you.

 Situated in the heart of the wild Welsh countryside with Snowdonia National Park just a 15-minute drive away, there’s so much to explore; some of the best walking and running trails in Wales surround the site, or if you’re really seeking an adrenaline hit, then mountain biking, rafting, zip wires, kite surfing, and rock climbing are also available within an hour’s drive.

 There are three luxury bell tents on the large glamping field.
-The field itself is totally enclosed and safe for children to run around and play.
-The tents back onto woodland, so you feel totally private and peaceful.
+The field is enclosed and safe for children to run around and play.
+The tents back onto the woodland, so you feel private and peaceful.

-While there, guests can take a wander up the hill to the campfire on The Forge’s very own Iron Age Hill Fort, which is the perfect place to enjoy a sundowner or gaze up at the stars, plus there is lots of private parking available too.
+While there, guests can wander up the hill to the campfire on The Forge’s very own Iron Age Hill Fort, the perfect place to enjoy a sundowner or gaze up at the stars.
+Plus, there is lots of private parking available too.
 There is also a large undercover games cabin with a pool table and comfy leather sofas for chilling out.

 2. Longberry Farm Glamping

 Longberry Farm Glamping is the epitome of glamping; offering luxury camping-style self-catering accommodation in the beautiful Kent countryside.
 Situated just outside the rural village of Bethersden, you are only an hour and a half from London, but you’ll feel a whole world away with the tranquil landscape surrounding you.
-Should you wish to arrive by train, it’s only 40 minutes from London, and a free taxi service is provided by the Farm.
+Should you wish to arrive by train, it’s only 40 minutes from London, and the Farm provides a free taxi service.

 Longberry Farm Glamping is an intimate, friendly, family-run site.
-There are three 5m Bell Tents and a modern, sparkling clean washroom outside the tents, with hot showers, toilets, and washing up sinks – there’s even baby changing facilities!
+There are three 5m Bell Tents and a modern, sparkling clean washroom outside the tents, with hot showers, toilets, and washing-up sinks – there are even baby changing facilities!
 The décor is enchanting.
-You could be in a country cottage; with beautiful soft furnishing and vintage style accessories.
-The tents include complimentary wood along with gas BBQs, as well as cutlery, crockery, and cooking equipment for nights spent snuggled outside your tent around the campfire.
+You could be in a country cottage; with beautiful soft furnishing and vintage-style accessories.
+The tents include complimentary wood, gas BBQs, cutlery, crockery, and cooking equipment for nights spent snuggling outside your tent around the campfire.

 3. Elmley Nature Reserve Glamping